drzunny/labor/README.md

 The services will be loaded after `labor` startup. (some services will be ignored if you use `--disabled`<lang-of-service>)

-You can write services yourself by Python/Lua, and put your serivce into $LABOR_SERVICES:
+You can write services yourself by Python/Lua, and put your service into $LABOR_SERVICES:

     $LABOR_SERVICE
     |
     +-- your_service_name
         |
-        +------ __init__.py     # Python Service Entrypoint
+        +------ __init__.py     # Python Service Entry point
         |
-        +------ init.lua       -- Lua Serivce Entrypoint
+        +------ init.lua       -- Lua Service Entry point

 > ### Client